onnela-lab/forest/README.md

 # Generate synthetic gps data and communication logs data as csv files
 # Define parameters for generating the data
 # To save smartphone battery power, we typically collect location data intermittently: e.g. during an on-cycle of 3 minutes, followed by an off-cycle of 12 minutes.
 We'll generate data in this way
-n_persons = 1 # number of persons to generate
+# number of persons to generate
+n_persons = 1
-location = "GB/Bristol" # location of person to generate format: Country_2_letter_ISO_code/City_Name
+# location of person to generate format: Country_2_letter_ISO_code/City_Name
+location = "GB/Bristol"
-start_date = datetime.date(2021, 10, 1) # start date of generated trajectories
+# start date of generated trajectories
+start_date = datetime.date(2021, 10, 1)
+# end date of trajectories
-end_date = datetime.date(2021, 10, 5) # end date of trajectories
+end_date = datetime.date(2021, 10, 5)
-api_key = "mock_api_key" # api key for openroute service, generated from https://openrouteservice.org/
+# api key for openroute service, generated from https://openrouteservice.org/
+api_key = "mock_api_key"
-cycle = 15 # Length of off-cycle + length of on-cycle in minutes
+# Length of off-cycle + length of on-cycle in minutes
+cycle = 15
-percentage = 0.8 # Length off-cycle / (length off-cycle + length on-cycle)
+# Length off-cycle / (length off-cycle + length on-cycle)
+percentage = 0.8
-attributes_dict = None # dictionary of personallity attributes for each user, set to None if random, check Attributes class for usage in simulate_gps_data module.
-Example of dictionary of user attributes: attributes_dict = {
+# dictionary of personallity attributes for each user, set to None if random, check Attributes class for usage in simulate_gps_data module.
+attributes_dict = {
     "User 1":
     {